italia/developers-italia-api/README.md

 The application will automatically reload when a change is made.

+# Configuration

+You can configure the API with environment variables:

+* `MAX_REQUESTS` (optional): number of requests per minute after which responses will be ratelimited.
+  Default: no limit.

 # Contributing

 This project exists also thanks to your contributions!
 Here is a list of people